Yet for your sake we are killed all day long; we are accounted as sheep for the slaughter – Psalm 44:22

 These awful things (tribulation, distress, persecution, famine, nakedness, peril, sword, and the like) aren’t any indication that God doesn’t love us!
 However, they can be an indication that God is loving through us.

 The apostle Paul understood this.
 That love compelled him to travel the world and suffer many things for the cause of Christ.
 As a matter of fact, he used his sufferings as a way to prove his love and to identify himself as a true apostle of Christ (2 Co 11).

 Paul sufferings were extreme, but what truly blows me away is what he says in Romans chapter 9.
 The statement he makes is so extreme that he has to qualify it a few times to convince his readers that he isn’t exaggerating.
 Look at what it says:

 I tell the truth in Christ, I am not lying, my conscience also bearing me witness in the Holy Spirit, that I have great sorrow and continual grief in my heart.
 For I could wish that I myself were accursed from Christ for my brethren, my countrymen according to the flesh… – Romans 9:1-3

 Could it be true?
 Was Paul’s love for his fellow countrymen so strong that he was willing to suffer the torments of Hell forever if that could save them?
 That’s what the Word says.
 (Notice that he measures his love by the amount he is willing to suffer for them).

 [And here’s an interesting side question: If Paul was willing to go to Hell forever for his people, do you think that Jesus (who’s love is infinitely greater) would have been willing to do the same?]

-The point that I want to make is that love goes to whatever lengths it must in effort to save it’s object.
-And as Christians, God has called us to suffer like Christ did in effort to reach a lost and dying world.
+The point that I want to make is that love goes to whatever lengths it must in the effort to save its object.
+And as Christians, God has called us to suffer like Christ did in the effort to reach a lost and dying world.

 And let us not forget Jesus, our example, the perfect One, who was cut down in His prime – nailed to wood and hung in shame for all to see.